reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 2. `Section` wraps its children into `<LevelContext.Provider value={level}>`.
 3. `Heading` asks the closest value of `LevelContext` above with `useContext(LevelContext)`.

-## Using and providing context from the same component {/*using-and-providing-context-from-the-same-component*/}
+## Using and providing Context from the same component {/*using-and-providing-context-from-the-same-component*/}

 Currently, you still have to specify each section's `level` manually: